 Take the popular Lily and add an M. Mix in our affection for names like Hattie and Sadie, and it is no surprise that Millie is catching on.

-It’s already happened in the UK, where Millie ranks in the Top 50.
-In the US, Millie re-entered the US Top 1000 as an independent name in 2009, and has climbed to #304 in the last few years.
+It’s already happened in the UK, where Millie ranks in the Top 50 across England, Ireland, and Scotland.
+In the US, Millie re-entered the US Top 1000 as an independent name in 2009, and is just outside of the US Top 100 as of 2022.

-But does Millie require a formal name?
+But what is Millie short for?
+Does it need to be short for anything?
 And if so, which formal names for Millie are the most wearable?

 Read on for some possibilities!